servitola/dotfiles/README.md

 * Q: I want to <ins>draw any lines</ins> on my <ins>screenshots</ins>.
 I do screenshots for work
 * A: I use [FlameShot](https://flameshot.org/).
 It is installed with all the programs with homebrew here
 #
+* Q: I use <ins>external audiocard</ins> and I want to control it's <ins>volume standard way</ins> and use Equilizer depends on device
+* A: I use [eqmac](https://eqmac.app/).
+It is installed with all the programs with homebrew here
+#
+* Q: I use Spotlight.
+But it's not that powerful as I want.
+I want to calculate numbers, use AI, search Google
+* A: I use [raycast](https://www.raycast.com/).
+It is installed with all the programs with homebrew here
+#
+* Q: I have an Android phone.
+How to send a file to my MacOS?
+* A: Surely you can use your Telegram Saved Messages but I also use [NearDrop Plus](https://github.com/XRayAdamo/NearDrop) to receive files as AirDrop.
+Also it can open links automatically so your guests can open their links easily
+#
 * Q: I want to <ins>download a video</ins> from <ins>YouTube</ins> or <ins>RuTube</ins>:
 * A: I use [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 Just use **yt-dlp** command with any link from .
 For example:
 ```